Public Policy

 PPOL 4715 Negotiation Workshop (2 Credits)

 Negotiation is an important skill for most jobs and professions.
 Whether you are crafting policies or legislation, negotiating agreements, advocating for rights, making arrangements to meet human needs, or implementing programs, the ability to strategically advance your own or your group’s interests while working through differences allows efficient and mutually acceptable solutions to be created.
 Though some may feel negotiation is an art, it is also a skill that can be taught and practiced.
 In this course you will learn, and have opportunities to practice and improve, analytic skills, communication skills, and forms of preparation and execution.
-You will leave with new tools to advance your goals and to work with others to create solutions that are "win-win.
+You will leave with new tools to advance your goals and to work with others to create solutions that are "win-win.".

-PPOL 4950 Policy Memorandum (4 Credits)
+PPOL 4950 Public Policy Capstone (4 Credits)

 The Policy Memorandum research project is designed to provide the MPP student with a capstone experience that will synthesize the knowledge and skills that were acquired during the 60 quarter hours of formal coursework.
 Included among the skills that students will apply are research, quantitative methods, economic analysis, cost-benefit analysis, budgeting and project management.